Pindimana

 Pindimana is a village in Ernakulam district in the Indian state of Kerala.

-Late Ex-MLA M. I. Markose is hailing from this village.
-It is believed that the name Pindimana is derived from the name of old 'Brahimin family'.
-Thrikkariyoor is the nearby city.
+The late ex-MLA M. I. Markose hailed from this village.
+It is believed that the name Pindimana is derived from the name of an ancient 'Brahmin family.'
+Thrikkariyoor, which was an important town in ancient times, is the nearby city.
 Its temple is one of the 108 Shiva temples.
-Thrikkariyoor was also an important town in the old age.